kagiko/vaultwarden-wiki/Deployment-examples.md

 * https://github.com/guerzon/vaultwarden

   Deploy `Vaultwarden` to Kubernetes clusters using [Helm](https://helm.sh/docs/).
 This chart supports important customizations such as providing image tags and custom registry values, using an external MySQL or PostgreSQL database, using ingress controllers such as [nginx-ingress](https://kubernetes.github.io/ingress-nginx/deploy/) and [AWS LB Ingress Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/deploy/installation/), using service accounts, configuring SMTP, and configuring storage options.

-The chart is well-documented and will continue to introduce more configuration options in the future.
+  This Helm chart is under active development and support.

 ## PaaS Hosting
 This section presents different options to host Vaultwarden **in the cloud** or using Platform as a Service providers.